 Keeping pastures productive

-With hay and silage production, it is important to be aware of how much nutrient is being removed from the paddock.
+When producing hay and silage from a paddock, it is important to be aware of how much nutrient is being removed.
 If the nutrients are not replaced there is the risk of the pastures not performing to the standard expected and low fertility plants such as dandelions and sweet vernal grass may appear.

 Phosphorus (P) and potassium (K) are the two main nutrients to consider.
 The following table highlights how much phosphorus and potassium is removed in every 1 tonne of dry matter.